LAX LAB 2.0 | school of climate fiction

 LAX LAB 2.0 is a community, book club, and educational resource dedicated to the stories and worlds of climate fiction.

-LAX LAB 2.0 builds on the success of the original LAX LAB Climate Fiction Book Club— active between 2020 and 2023 — and focuses on the broad genre of climate fiction.
+LAX LAB 2.0 is an experimental, living, collective space exploring the art and power of the written word through the lens of climate change.
+LAX LAB 2.0 builds on the success of the original LAX LAB Climate Fiction Book Club, active between 2020 and 2023 .
 The project strives to build community and hope through open and inclusive dialogues on climate change through literature.

 THE ORIGINAL LAX LAB